cse330-summer-2020/module3-464572/README.md

 Possible Error: I had deleted the auto-generated repo by mistake, made a Piazza post.
 Unsure if that has any ramifications for grading.

+Additionally, I did not implement a way to check if a URL points to an actual living website.

 Creative Portion:
 I implemented a like system by creating two tables: likes_stories and likes_comments.
 Additionally, I added a column called 'likes' to my two original tables: stories and comments.
 A user can only like a story/post once because the PHP